 He served the parish for over 16 years and presided over many changes.
 Perhaps, we will remember him most as someone who always encouraged us to pray - in whatever way we could, even if we could only manage it for short spells and irregularly.
 Prayer, he reminded us, is something that we can all actually do - and we can never fail at it!

 He enriched us all with his deep knowledge of Latin and Church History, and reinvigorated our practice of the traditional prayers of the Church.

 In a Catholic Church that has been through through great turbulence in the last twenty years, Father Dykes was a true source of stability in our midst.
-He encouraged us all to attend weekday masses wheneve we could.
+He encouraged us all to attend weekday masses whenever we could.
 Those who went along always came away feeling refreshed spiritually and in a much better state to face the events of the day.

-At times, Father's talents, meant that he was 'stretched thin' as he tried to cope with commitments teaching at the English College in Valladolid, and more recently, Oscott College in Birmingham, on top of running Saint Wulstan's parish, and after a short time, Chesteron and Knutton parishes as well.
+At times, Father's talents, meant that he was 'stretched thin' as he tried to cope with commitments teaching at the English College in Valladolid, and more recently, Oscott College in Birmingham, on top of running Saint Wulstan's parish, and after a short time, Chesterton and Knutton parishes as well.